How to Claim Deductions up to 3 Years Later

 Q&A: What kind of expenses are tax deductible?

 There are a number of common expenses that may qualify as tax deductions to large numbers of taxpayers.
-Some of the most popular include home mortgage interest, real estate and property taxes, student loan interest, out-of-pocket work-related expenses and charitable contributions.
+Some of the most popular include home mortgage interest, real estate and property taxes, student loan interest and charitable contributions.
 Investment expenses can also be deducted in most cases, such as your broker fees.
-If you have significant medical or dental expenses for the year, you could also deduct those if they amount to at least 7.5% (10% starting in 2019) of your adjusted gross income.
+If you have significant medical or dental expenses for the year, you could also deduct those if they amount to at least 7.5% of your adjusted gross income.